rheaacharya11/old-website/_tabs/about.md

 When not working, you can find me...

 * Making art, whether through graphic design, painting, sketching, or photography
-* Reading books, and reviewing them on my Goodreads!
+* Reading books, and reviewing them on my Goodreads
 * Writing short stories, both fiction and non-fiction
-* Spending time in nature, whether through sunset walks, runs that more resemble jogs, or blue-biking around Cambridge
+* Spending time in nature, whether through sunset walks, runs, or Blue-biking around Cambridge
 * Facetiming my dog Maui, and daydreaming of our reunion
 * Drinking hot chocolate (and increasingly Earl Grey or green tea) all 12 months of the year